yecril71pl/cpp-docs.pl-pl/docs/standard-library/multiset-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Maksymalna długość możliwe zestawu wielokrotnego.
+Maksymalna możliwa długość zestawie wielokrotnym.

 ### <a name="example"></a>Przykład